white-richard/HyperCore/README.md

         return x
 ```

-For more examples of how to employ hyperbolic foundation model counponents in downstream tasks, please see [example usages](example_usage)
+For more examples of how to employ hyperbolic foundation model components in downstream tasks, please see [example usages](example_usage)

 ### Training a Hyperbolic Vision Transformer
 Let's take a quick look at how to easily train a pre-built hyperbolic foundation model with HyperCore, by looking at an example of training a Lorentzian vision Transformer (LViT, see [our paper](https://arxiv.org/abs/2504.08912) for more details) on classifying images in the CIFAR10 dataset.

 In particular, since hyperbolic parameters require special update rules (see [here](https://arxiv.org/abs/1810.00760) for more details), HyperCore automatically sets up the optimizers to update Euclidean and hyperbolic parameters.
-Additionally, we can use separate optimization schemes for parameters on different manifolds.
+Additionally, we can use different optimization schemes for parameters on different manifolds.

-Functionalities like these make it seemless to transition from training Euclidean foundation models to hyperbolic ones.
+Functionalities like these make it seamless to transition from training Euclidean foundation models to hyperbolic ones.

 ![LViT Module Architecture](assets/HViT.png)